GrammaTech/functional-trees/notes/descendant-maps.md

   interval maps to two different child labels, or is equal to the serial number of an ancestor, then we have found a duplicate serial number and will signal an error.

+- When a duplicate is found after a replacement, there should be a way to change the replacement subtree to copy the duplicated nodes and restart with the cleansed tree.

 When a node is inserted or deleted, we may also have to change some of the child labels in the parent's map.